SeanDaniels/structures-algorithms/docs/_topics/02-hashing.md

 To be considered a perfect hash function, the function must generate a unique key for each element of the data set being hashed.

-Let's some very basic hash functions.
+Let's look at some basic hash functions.

 ## Division Method